ImperialCollegeLondon/RSEBlog/docs/posts/design_patterns.md

 <!-- markdownlint-disable-next-line MD036 -->
 *The rendered result should look similar to the above figure.*

+We can identify the following relations in the UML diagram

+- Context: Represented by a rectangular box with the class name at the top, containing attributes and methods.
+This class is the main entity that holds data and executes different strategies dynamically.
+- `strategy1` and `strategy2`: Each represents a concrete function that implements a specific strategy.
+These functions act as strategies and are shown in boxes to represent that they provide the actual implementations.
+- Interface (Strategy): Represented by a rectangular box labeled with interface at the top.
+This symbol signifies that Strategy defines a conceptual contract (or "interface") in terms of method signature rather than implementation.
+Here, it is treated as an abstract `Callable` that other functions (`strategy1` and `strategy2`) must conform to.

+Note, while *[Gamma et al. (1994)]* use an Object-Oriented approach to implement the strategies, but we find it more straight-forward and easier-to-read-code to take a functional approach here.

-We can now use this our blueprint and engineer software that implements the abstract pattern.
+We can now use our blueprint and engineer a computer program that implements the abstract pattern.
-As an example we pick pricing a European call and put option using the `Black-Scholes-Merton` equation, which is a common task in pricing a vanilla derivative.
+As an example we pick pricing a European call and put option using the `Black-Scholes-Merton` equation which is a common task in pricing vanilla derivatives. `Vanilla` hereby is a term that stands for a standard contract with no special features or complex conditions.
+As an aside, it is mentioned that the `Black-Scholes-Merton` is often referred to simply as `Black-Scholes` equation.
+The terms are used synonymously and refer to the same stochastic differential equation as we soon shall see.

 Right there, a few terms popped up that may need further elaboration.
 An `option` is a financial contract that gives its holder the right, but not the obligation to buy or sell a financial object such as a stock, a commodity, a currency, or any other `underlying` for a defined, pre-agreed price.
-An option enabling to buy something at a later date is named a `call option`, whereas an option enabling to sell something at a later date is called a `put option`
+An option enabling to buy something at a later date is named a `call option`, whereas an option enabling to sell something at a later date at a pre-agreed price is called a `put option`.

 The entity buying the option is called the holder of the option.
 As no buy can be facilitated without a sell, and vice versa, we need an entity, say an institution, or any other counterparty issuing the option.
 This is called the writer of the option.

 Finally, one can distinguish when the option can be exercised against a counterparty.
 If this is the case only at the date of expiry, such an option is called `European option`.
-There are many other variation, say when an option can be exercised at any time upon purchase or in case of other particularities, but let us not bother with these cases in this tutorial.
+There are many other variations, say when an option can be exercised at any time upon purchase or in case of other pre-agreed particularities, but let us not bother with these cases in this article.

+What then makes the `Black-Scholes` equation so important you may ask?
-Until the 1970ies, there did not exist a published rigorous mathematical framework to determine the fair price of a European option.
-In honour of the Economists who are first attributed to find such a framework, their pricing equation is called the `Black-Scholes (Merton)` equation.
-It is a stochastic differential equation.
-In particular, the Black-Scholes equation is given by:
+Until the 1970ies, there did not exist a published rigorous mathematical framework to determine the fair price of a European option and prices were determined purely by supply and demand in the options market.
+In honour of the Mathematician and Economist who were first attributed to find such a mathematical framework, their pricing equation is called the `Black-Scholes` equation.
+It is a stochastic differential equation and given by:

 $$
 \frac{\partial V}{\partial t} + \frac{1}{2} \sigma^2 S^2 \frac{\partial^2 V}{\partial S^2} + r S \frac{\partial V}{\partial S} - r V = 0